DavidBShan/DavidBShan/README.md

   <tr>
   <td width="50%" valign="top">

-## Let's Work on Your Project Together!
+## Let's Work on A Project Together!

 If you want to collaborate on a project, feel free to <a href="mailto:davidbshan@gmail.com">contact me through email</a>.
 <br/>